Gemma 4 just dropped on Modular, Day Zero! Read More →

 _ = Atomic.fetch_add(counter, increment)

 Two non-obvious decisions here.
 First, only the first thread in each warp increments the counter.
-All threads in a warp execute in lockstep, so having all 64 threads issue fetch_add would produce 64 increments where one is correct.
+All threads in a warp execute in lockstep, so having all threads in a warp (64 on AMD) issue fetch_add would produce 64 increments where one is correct.
 Second, s_sleep 0 yields the warp scheduler rather than burning compute cycles in a tight spin.
 On AMD, issuing a zero-cycle sleep hint lets other wavefronts make progress while this one waits.

 Despite the completely different primitives, both NVIDIA and AMD TilePipeline expose the same acquire/release interface.
 The ring buffer logic above it is platform-agnostic.